pap3rhat/visualization-tools/README.md

 \end{bmatrix}
 ```
 where $t_i$ determines how much the vertex should be translated in $i$-direction. <br />
-The four-dimensional matrices used for rotating a vertex are defined as /TODO: erklären warum drei?
-Zusammen mit homogne koordinaten?
+The four-dimensional matrices used for rotating a vertex are defined as
 ```math
 R_x = \begin{bmatrix}
 	1 & 0 & 0 & 0\\